-This use case describes how to select the appropriate structure for a multilingual site.
+This page helps you choose the appropriate structure for a multilingual site.
 You typically have three choices for organizing content: single tree, multiple trees or a mix of the two.

-Magnolia CMS can store multi-language content in a single JCR content node.
-This means you only need a single site hierarchy.
-A single tree stores each translation as a property under the same parent content node.
-See Storing localized content for an example what the repository hierarchy looks like.
+Magnolia can store multilanguage content in a single JCR content node.
+This means you only need one site hierarchy.
+A single tree stores each translation as a property under the same parent node.
+See for an example what the repository hierarchy looks like.

 As long as your site content is reasonably similar from one language to another, this is the best option.
 You will have fewer pages to manage and the system takes care of serving the correct language automatically.
 This option is best suited when content is managed centrally, content is primarily (at least 75%) translated, and the website's organization is identical between the languages.